-There is some variation between jurisdictions as to whether hospitals that predominantly provide public hospital services, but are privately owned and/or operated, are reported as public or private hospitals.
-A selection of such hospitals is listed in Table A2.1 with information on how they are reported.
-The categorisations listed are those used for this report; reports produced by other agencies may categorise these hospitals differently.
+There is some variation between jurisdictions in whether hospitals that predominantly provide public hospital services, and that are privately owned and/or operated, are reported as public or private hospitals.
+A selection of these hospitals is listed in Table A2.1 with information on whether they are reported as public or private hospitals.
+These categorisations are the practices used for this report, and reports produced by other agencies may categorise these hospitals differently.

-For example, Peel and Joondalup hospitals are private hospitals that predominantly treat public patients under contract to the Western Australian Department of Health.
+For example, Peel and Joondalup hospitals are private hospitals that predominantly treat public patients under contract to the Department of Health (Western Australia).
 From 2006-07, two new reporting units (public hospitals) were created to cover the public health services of these two hospitals, whereas in previous years all activity was reported for the private hospitals.
-Another example is the Hawkesbury District Health Service, which was categorised as a private hospital in The state of our public hospitals, June 2005 report (DoHA 2005) and Australian hospital statistics 2002-03 (AIHW 2004).
-It has, however, been categorised as a public hospital in AIHW reports since 2003-04.
+The Hawkesbury District Health Service was categorised as a private hospital in The state of our public hospitals, June 2005 report (DoHA 2005) and Australian hospital statistics 2002-03 (AIHW 2004a).
+However, it has been categorised as a public hospital in AIHW reports since 2003-04 and in The state of our public hospitals, since the June 2006 report (DoHA 2006).